 Working in the juvenile justice system gives individuals the chance to affect the future of countless young people.
 The Center for Juvenile Justice Reform at Georgetown finds that youth of color and girls are disproportionately represented in the juvenile justice system, and that 10 percent of juveniles enter foster care after incarceration.
 Formal training is a compassionate and systematic way to learn the appropriate skills to enter this criminal justice specialty.

-Juvenile justice degrees are less common than those for general criminal justice or corrections training.
+Juvenile justice degrees are less common than those for online criminal justice degrees.
 Prospective students usually choose from one of the following:

 - Certificate: A popular choice for those with existing education or experience is to pursue a certificate or diploma program in juvenile justice.
 Coursework often includes conflict resolution, drop-out prevention, youth advocacy and similar subject matter.
 Certificate training may be split into courses for private-sector or public-sector leaders.